• Home

 To me, healthy is all about adding more to your life, not less.
 So when I developed this to be a healthy oatmeal chocolate chip recipe, I was all about using ingredients that I knew are good for the body, soul and mind (and tastebuds ofc).

-And all ingredients impact different people in different ways, but here’s the thinking behind the ones I used for this vegan oatmeal chocolate chip recipe:
+All ingredients impact different people in different ways, but here’s the thinking behind the ones I used for this vegan oatmeal chocolate chip recipe:

-• Flax meal – not only is flax good for making flax egg, it’s also an amazing source of omega-3 essential fatty acids, plus is filled with fiber AND filled with protein.
+• Flax meal – not only is flax good for making flax egg, but it’s also an amazing source of omega-3 essential fatty acids, plus is filled with fiber AND filled with protein.
 It also includes lignans, which have antioxidant properties.

 • Oats! – you know I love my oats.
-They help this recipe be a gluten free oatmeal chocolate chip recipe, plus they are filled with soluble fiber and are usually easy to digest (depending on your body of course!)
+They help this recipe be a gluten-free oatmeal chocolate chip recipe, plus they are filled with soluble fiber and are usually easy to digest (depending on your body of course!)

 • Hemp seeds – hemp seeds are a new ingredient obsession for me, but they are SO good.
 They are a great source of vegan protein and are rich in omega-3 and omega-6 fatty acids.
 Plus unlike chia seeds, they don’t need to be hydrated.
 So you can add them right into the flour mix!

 • Coconut Sugar – coconut sugar is still sugar, but it contains about 25% less sucrose than table sugar.
-This helps decrease insulin spikes from this gluten free vegan oatmeal chocolate chip cookie, while still keeping it delish.
+This helps decrease insulin spikes from this gluten-free vegan oatmeal chocolate chip cookie, while still keeping it delish.

 Flax egg and oat flour for vegan oatmeal chocolate chip cookies

-I go through phases where I am obsessed with certain ingredients, but all of these ingredients are straight up OGs that live in my pantry.
+I go through phases where I am obsessed with certain ingredients, but all of these ingredients are straight-up OGs that live in my pantry.
 I tend to have vegan staples around at all times, so it’s easy to have everything needed to make this vegan oatmeal chocolate chip recipe.

 Here’s the full breakdown of what you need: